The Nth Encounter

 Summer Holidays passed by..

+Little did I realise then time moves so fast.
 Love is back in my life.
-It’s not as same as my first encounter.
-It’s way more than that.
+It's not as same as my first encounter.
+It's way more than that.